 Lots of Team Inspiration, Little Real Life Power

-I find some popular leadership books like The Leadership Challenge, Leaders Eat Last or The 21 Irrefutable Laws all focus on behavior and values.
+I find some popular leadership books like The Leadership Challenge, Leaders Eat Last or The 21 Irrefutable Laws to all focus on behavior and values.

 And that IS important.